oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 OpenC2 is a suite of specifications to command actuators that execute cyber defense functions.
 These specifications include the OpenC2 Language Specification, Actuator Profiles, and Transfer Specifications.
 The OpenC2 Language Specification and Actuator Profile specifications focus on the language content and meaning at the producer and consumer of the Command and Response while the transfer specifications focus on the protocols for their exchange.
 In general, there are two types of participants involved in the exchange of OpenC2 Messages, as depicted in Figure 1-1:

 1. **OpenC2 Producers**: An OpenC2 Producer is an entity that creates Commands to provide instruction to one or more systems to act in accordance with the content of the Command.
-An OpenC2 Producer may receive and process responses in conjunction with a Command.
+An OpenC2 Producer may receive and process Responses in conjunction with a Command.
 2. **OpenC2 Consumers**: An OpenC2 Consumer is an entity that receives and may act upon an OpenC2 Command.
 An OpenC2 Consumer may create Responses that provide any information captured or necessary to send back to the OpenC2 Producer.

-* The OpenC2 Language Specification [[OpenC2-Lang-v1.0](#openc2-lang-v10)] provides the semantics for the essential elements of the language, the structure for Commands and Responses, and the schema that defines the proper syntax for the language elements that represents the Rommand or Response.
+* The OpenC2 Language Specification [[OpenC2-Lang-v1.0](#openc2-lang-v10)] provides the semantics for the essential elements of the language, the structure for Commands and Responses, and the schema that defines the proper syntax for the language elements that represents the Command or Response.
 * OpenC2 Actuator Profiles specify the subset of the OpenC2 language relevant in the context of specific actuator functions.
 Cyber defense components, devices, systems and/or instances may (in fact are likely) to implement multiple actuator profiles.
 Actuator profiles extend the language by defining specifiers that identify the actuator to the required level of precision.
 Actuator Profiles may define command arguments and targets that are relevant and/or unique to those actuator functions.
 * OpenC2 Transfer Specifications utilize existing protocols and standards to implement OpenC2 in specific environments.
 These standards are used for communications and security functions beyond the scope of the language, such as message transfer encoding, authentication, and end-to-end transport of OpenC2 Messages.